mozaik-association/mozaik/docs/5Marketing-emails.md

 The module offers :

-- A reporting tab to get a global analysis of the different mails with several measures over the time (number of sendings, returns, openings...).
+- A reporting tab to get a global analysis of the different mails with several measures over time (number of sendings, bounces, opening rate, click rate...).
-- An individual report for each mail sent with different information such as the opening rate, the click rate, the return rate ....
+- An individual report for each mail sent with several KPIs.

 <figure markdown>
 ![screenshot 26](img/screen26.png)